 Teutonic castle in Nidzica, Gothic castle in Nidzica, Poland

-The chapel inside features wall paintings from the early 15th century, including a notable depiction of Saint Veronica among angels.
-These artworks give visitors insight into the religious practices of the order's knights.
+The chapel inside the castle still has wall paintings from the early 15th century, including a depiction of Saint Veronica among angels.
+Standing in this small room, visitors can sense how faith was part of daily life for the knights of the order.

 The community of curious travelers